gvallee/collective_profiler/README.md

 All timings are in seconds.

+The late arrival timings are gathered by artificially adding a `MPI_Barrier` operation on the communicator right before starting the `MPI_Alltoallv` operations, using PMPI.
+The late arrival time is the time spent in the barrier.
+The longer the time, the earlier the rank arrived; the shorter the time, the later the rank arrived.
+The reported times cannot therefore be extrapolated to any real application execution time since this is done for every single alltoallv operation.
+However, it gives a general idea of the imbalance between ranks when initiating a new alltoallv operation,, especially since most systems do not have a fine-grain clock synchronization capability.
+As a result, this method is a compromise between accuracy and complexity of the implementation.
+We performed a study about the accuracy of the measurements between consecutive application profiles and we discovered some degree of variability, which are difficult to address without introducing complex mechanisms.
+So raw timings should not be used to draw any conclusions, only trends should be used.
+Hardware support would be a useful feature to improve measurement accuracy and report data that could be useful to analyse in the context of the application's execution without profiling.

 #### Location files

 The first line is the version of the data format.
 This is used for internal purposes to ensure that the post-mortem analysis tool supports that format.